-- identification of ecosystems that are sensitive or vulnerable to acidification resulting from the deposition of atmospheric contaminants; and - plant and animal species (abundance, distribution and diversity) and their habitats, with a focus on species at risk or with special status that are of social, economic, cultural or scientific significance, as well as invasive alien species. - 7.1.5.
-Groundwater and surface water - hydrogeology, including: - hydrogeological context (e.g. hydrostratigraphy with aquifers and aquitards, major faults, etc.), including the delineation of key stratigraphic and hydrogeologic boundaries; - ✓ physical properties of the hydrogeological units (e.g. hydraulic conductivity, transmissivity, saturated thickness, storativity, porosity, specific yield); - ✓ groundwater flow patterns and rates; - ✓ a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - ✓ temporal changes in groundwater flow (e.g. seasonal and long term changes in water levels); - ✓ a delineation and characterization of groundwater surface water interactions including temperature and the locations of groundwater discharge to surface water and surface water recharge to groundwater; - ✓ temperature changes in surface water as a result of groundwater-surface water interactions; and - ✓ changes to surface water quality, including seasonal changes in runoff entering watercourses. - hydrogeological maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells and strainers, groundwater types springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - all groundwater monitoring wells, including their location, in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g. depths of surficial rock and bedrock, bedrock quality, fracture zones, piezometric levels, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - monitoring protocol for collection of existing groundwater and surface water data; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g. recharge) and hydrogeologic parameters (e.g. hydraulic conductivity);
+- physical properties of the hydrogeological units (e.g. hydraulic conductivity, transmissivity, saturated thickness, storativity, porosity, specific yield); - groundwater flow patterns and rates; - a discussion of the hydrogeologic, hydrologic, geomorphic, climatic and anthropogenic controls on groundwater flow; - temporal changes in groundwater flow (e.g. seasonal and long term changes in water levels); - a delineation and characterization of groundwater surface water interactions including temperature and the locations of groundwater discharge to surface water and surface water recharge to groundwater; - o temperature changes in surface water as a result of groundwater-surface water interactions; and - o changes to surface water quality, including seasonal changes in runoff entering watercourses; - hydrogeological maps and cross-sections for the mine area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells and strainers, groundwater types springs, surface waters, and project facilities.
+Groundwater levels, potentiometric contours, flow directions, groundwater divides and areas of recharge and discharge should be included; - all groundwater monitoring wells, including their location, in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g. depths of surficial rock and bedrock, bedrock quality, fracture zones, piezometric levels, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - monitoring protocol for collection of existing groundwater and surface water data including frequency of sampling events; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g. recharge) and hydrogeologic parameters (e.g. hydraulic conductivity); - groundwater quality, including lab analytical results for metals, major ions and physical parameters, including temperature, with the interpretation of results for any anomalous values and for contaminants of concern; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments);